OmarAbdulQadir/ATmega32/README.md

 # ATmega32
 Apps and Drivers for ATmega32 microcontroller.
-This was made for educational purposes, and reporting any test results, comments, or bugs are welcomed.
+This was made for educational purposes.
+Reporting any test results, comments, or bugs will be appreciated.

 This Repo consists of four main folder types:
   1. LIB: Folder that contains the vertical layer's files (standard libraries), There is only one "LIB" folder.